 4.0 Discussion

-The role of the liver is so critical in xenobiotic metabolism so assessment of its biomarkers is an indispensable tool in evaluation of liver toxicity.
+The role of the liver is critical in xenobiotic metabolism so assessment of its biomarkers is an indispensable tool in evaluation of liver toxicity.
 The damaging effect of free radicals to the liver is increased during exposure to Xenobiotics such as pesticides.
 An injury in the liver leads to leakage and increase of enzymes such as Alanine aminotransferase ( ALT), Aspartate aminotransferase (AST) and ALP which serves as biomarkers for the detection of liver damage in the serum [10,19].
 In this study, there was 45% increase of AST, the liver injury most specific enzyme, there was 25% of ALT above the control levels in the group B animals administered DDVP only.
-This significant (p<0.05) increase is validated by the histopathological observation of clusters of inflammatory hepatocytes, apopototic hepatocytes and distorsion of the hepatocyte architecture in these animals.
+This significant (p<0.05) increase is validated by the histopathological observation of clusters of inflammatory hepatocytes, apopototic hepatocytes and distortion of the hepatocyte architecture in these animals.
 The result is inline with previous research works [20] [21] where significant increase (p<0.05) in AST, ALT and ALP above the control level in groups administered dichlorvos only were also reported.
 Analysis of AST and ALT in groups E administered vitamin C suspension along with DDVP revealed a 41% and 55% decrease in AST and ALT respectively, significantly (p<0.01) below the control levels.